dotnet/docs/docs/core/extensions/scoped-service.md

 In the preceding code, an explicit scope is created and the `IScopedProcessingService` implementation is resolved from the dependency injection service provider.
 The resolved service instance is scoped, and it's `DoWorkAsync` method is awaited.

-Replace the existing `Program` contents with the following C# code:
+Replace the template *Program.cs* file contents with the following C# code:

 :::code source="snippets/workers/scoped-service/Program.cs" highlight="8-9":::